ocairncross/hpc-docs/guides/conda-environment.md

 `conda-forge` is a community-driven open-source channel.
 It offers a broader selection of packages, which are generally more up to date that those in `defaults`.
-There are no licensing requirements on using the `conda-forge` channel itself, though individual packages retain their own licenses.<br><br>
+There are no licensing requirements on using the `conda-forge` channel itself, though individual packages retain their own licenses.

 For most use cases `conda-forge` is recommended due to its broader package selection, frequency of updates, and lack of licensing restrictions.